wrestling-with-johners/website-source/_authors/its-our-house.md

 short_name: its-our-house
 name: "It’s Our House Podcast"
 position: Podcast
+social:
   twitter_username: ItsOurHousePod
   instagram_username: itsourhousepod
   facebook_username: itsourhousepod
 ---
 A podcast dedicated to all things wrestling!
 From interviews with top guests, interactive Q&A's, news/reviews and just us talking about all things from within the ring!